Schedule garbage collection (VACUUM) to run during off-peak hours so autovacuum no longer competes with your workload during peak hours.

 SELECT polar_advisor.enable_advisor_window();

--- Check if the window is enabled.
+-- Check whether the window is enabled.

 SELECT polar_advisor.is_advisor_window_enabled();

--- Window is enabled.
+-- The window is currently enabled.

 postgres=# SELECT polar_advisor.is_advisor_window_enabled();